-Ill-health: Akeredolu not incapacitated, Ondo govt insists
+ill-Health: Akeredolu not incapacitated, Ondo govt insists

 Ondo state government, has described the report credited to the national chairman of the All Progressive Congress, Abdullahi Adamu, on the health of governor Rotimi Akeredolu, as wicked, mischievous and insensitive reportage.

-In a swift response, the state information and Orientation commissioner, Bamidele Ademola-Olateju, in a statement in Akure, the state capital, said that the chairman was quoted out of context.
+In a swift response, the state information and Orientation commissioner, Bamidele Ademola-Olateju, in a statement in Akure, the state capital, said that the chairman was quotes out of context.

 Ademola-Olateju, said in the statement that ” At no time did the Chairman mention that the Governor was in a state of “extreme incapacity”.